 Many communities obtain their drinking water from underground sources called aquifers.
-Water suppliers or utility officials drill wells through soil and rock into aquifers for the groundwater contained therein to supply the public with drinking water.
-Home-owners who cannot obtain their drinking water from a public water supply, will have their own private wells drilled on their property this supply. to tap Unfortunately, the groundwater can become contaminated by harmful chemicals, including improper disposal of household chemicals such as lawn care products and cleaners and any number of other pollutants.
+Water suppliers or utility officials drill wells through soil and rock into aquifers for the groundwater contained therein to supply the public with drinking water. who cannot Home-owners obtain their drinking water from a public water supply, will have their own private wells drilled on their property to tap this supply.
+Unfortunately, the groundwater can become contaminated by harmful chemicals, including improper disposal of household chemicals such as lawn care products and cleaners and any number of other pollutants.